Springer categories for regular centralizers in well-generated complex braid groups: Introduction

-Let $W$ be a well-generated irreducible complex reflection group, and let $g\in W$ be a regular element for the eigenvalue $\zeta_d:=\exp(\frac{2i\pi}{d})$, where $d$ is a positive integer.
-The group $W_g:=C_W(g)$ is again a complex reflection group, and the braid group $B(W_g)$ is isomorphic to the centralizer in $B(W)$ of a so-called regular braid (\cite[Theorem 12.4]{beskpi1}).
-The proof of this statement by Bessis relies on heavy topological arguments, which boils down to the construction of a Garside category $\Cc$, whose enveloping groupoid (obtained by formally inverting all morphisms) is equivalent to $B(W_g)$.
-The dual braid monoid can be seen as a particular case of this topological construction (associated to the regular element $\Id$).
-We refer to the category $\Cc$ as the Springer category (associated to $W_g$ and $W$) from now on.
+Let $W$ be a well-generated irreducible complex reflection group, and let $g\in W$ be a regular element in the sense of Springer.
+The centralizer $W_g:=C_W(g)$ is again a complex reflection group, and its braid group $B(W_g)$ is isomorphic to the centralizer in $B(W)$ of a so-called regular braid \cite[Theorem 12.4]{beskpi1}.
+The proof of this result by Bessis relies on heavy topological arguments, which boil down to the construction of a Garside category $\Cc$, whose enveloping groupoid $\Gg$ (obtained by formally inverting all morphisms) is equivalent to $B(W_g)$.
+Dual braid monoids can be seen as a particular case of this topological construction (associated with the identity element of $W$, which is $1$-regular).
+We refer to the category $\Cc$ (resp. to the groupoid $\Gg$) as the Springer category (resp.
+Springer groupoid) (associated with $W_g$ and $W$).

-On the other hand, the construction of the category $\Cc$ can be formulated in a pure Garside theoretic manner as a category of periodic elements.
+On the other hand, the construction of the Springer category can be formulated in a purely Garside theoretic way, as a category of periodic elements.
 We recall this construction in Section \ref{sec:garside}, before we restate the topological construction in Section \ref{sec:crg_bg_braid_cats}.

-The interaction between these two construction then allows us to describe the braided reflections of the group $B(W_g)$ in terms of the Garside structure of $\Cc$.
+The interaction between these two constructions then allows us to describe the braided reflections of the group $B(W_g)$ in terms of the Garside structure of $\Cc$.
 In the classical case, the atoms of the dual braid monoid are known to be a set of braided reflections generating the braid group $B(W)$.
-The same result cannot hold in the case of a category, as an atom of the category $\Cc$ may have a different source and target, and thus it cannot be identified with an element of $B(W_g)$.
-However we have a similar result.
-For every atom $a$ in $\Cc$, we define two morphisms $a^\flat$ and $a^\#$ which have same target and same source as $a$, respectively.
-We then get an element $\lambda(a):=aa^\#a^{\#\#}\cdots a^{\flat \flat}a^\flat \in \Cc(u,u)$, which we call an atomic loop (associated to $a$).
+The same result is not expected to hold in the general case, as an atom of the category $\Cc$ may have a different source and target, and thus it cannot be identified with an element of $B(W_g)$.
+In order to solve this issue, we define a family of endomorphisms in $\Cc$, which we call atomic loops: For every atom $a$ in $\Cc$, we define two morphisms $a^\flat$ and $a^\#$ which have the same target and same source as $a$, respectively.
+We write $a^{(2\#)}$ for $(a^{\#})^{\#}$ and so on.
+We show that there is a smallest integer $n$ such that $a^{(n\#)}=a^{\flat}$ and we define $\lambda(a)=aa^{\#}a^{(2\#)}\cdots a^{(n\#)}$.
+This element is by construction an endomorphism in $\Cc$, and we call it the atomic loop associated with $a$.
+Our first main result is that atomic loops do give the desired analogue of the braided reflections of $B(W_g)$.